dragosmg/arrow_capstone_project/README.md

 -   users will be able to use either the function name (`fun`) or the namespace-qualified (`pkg::fun`) version when calling Arrow bindings
 -   when defining a binding we should be using the `pkg::fun` notation
+-   in connection to [Allow users to `arrow_eval` a function](#22-allow-users-to-arrow_eval-a-function) it might mean the non-namespace-qualified version of a binding could be overwritten by a user deciding to register another `fun` binding)
 -   **Linked to**: [Document a binding (semi) automatically](#23-document-a-binding-semi-automatically)
 -   **Steps**:
     -   Register each binding twice in the `nse_funcs` function registry (once as `fun()` and once as `pkg::fun()`).
-    -   Sort out edge, e.g for some of the unary functions (which are defined as a list which is used for several purposes)
+    -   Sort out edge cases, e.g for some of the unary functions (which are defined as a list which is used for several purposes)
     -   document (where?) that going forward we should be using `pkg::fun` when defining a binding, which will register 2 copies of the same binding.